Fans React To Sudden Death Of Twitch Streamer Reckful

-Byron Bernstein, the Twitch streamer better known as Reckful has died.
+Byron Bernstein, the Twitch streamer better known as Reckful, has died.
 Bernstein was just 31 years old.
 The news has been confirmed by Rod Breslau on Twitter.
-Breslau tweeted that both Bernstein’s girlfriend and his roommate have confirmed the devastating news.
-Further details about his death were not made available.
+Fans initially became concerned after Bernstein tweeted cryptic and concerning messages on Thursday.

+“ahh, i feel bad for anyone who has to deal with my insanity… please just know in these situations the insane person does not feel in control of their actions,” Reckful wrote over two tweets.

+Many of his fans reached out to support and share stories of their own mental struggles, including entertainer and fellow Twitch streamer Andy Milonakis.

 Below are some reactions to Reckful’s death.